Auto-Adapting to the Needs of Industrial Cybersecurity 4.0

 Are Regulations for Critical Activities Relevant for Industry?

-There are twenty common rules that are applicable to critical activities in industry.
+There are about twenty common cybersecurity rules that are applicable to critical activities in industry.
 These twenty rules can then be sub-divided into three types of rules:

 - No-brainers: these rules are based on common sense and need to be applied across the board.